Lolo280374/heck-en-tosh-y-2025/README.md

 Attempting to use this EFI on your Asus Tuf Gaming FX705GD (or any laptop for that matter) can lead to an unstable system, and unexpected issues may occur.
 I take no responsibility for any damage, data loss, or malfunction caused by the use of this project.
 Proceed at your own risk.

+For legal reasons, the releases will only contain the EFI for this Hackintosh, and not the macOS Installer files.
+You can grab them at Dortania's Guide however.

 <!-- Showcase -->
 <br/><h2 align="center">📷 Showcase</h2>